Materials

 EVERY 1st SATURDAY, the artists, restaurants and merchants of Three Rivers, California, open their doors and invite you to join in a town-wide celebration from 11am to 5pm unless stated on Blog and Map.
 You can pick up a map and schedule at the Three Rivers Historical Museum and Harrison Hall – the map shows all participating venues, art to see, locations and times for special events.
 Remember that the map will also contain QR codes that link to more information about each location to help you plan your 1st Saturday experience.

-WONDERFUL WINTER!
-Come enjoy the start of a new year in Three Rivers.
-In February 2026, we feature the many artists at Harrison Hall with an amazing variety of skills and media.
+SPECTACULAR SPRING!
+Come enjoy the beginning of Spring in Three Rivers.
+In May 2026, we feature the folk art of David Ramirez at Kaweah Arts.
 In addition to the art and artists throughout the town, this month come and enjoy the early warm weather as well as the beauty of nature around Lake Kaweah and all through the town of Three Rivers.
 Nature and art together.
 Nothing better.

 EVERY MONTH is different – the best way to keep informed is to visit the website www.1stsaturday3r.com.
 It is up-dated monthly.
 If you are an artist and would like to show your work at the event, the cost is only $10 to participate and the deadline to enter is always the 15th of the previous month.